Salt Magick: Types & Their Witchy Uses Including Himalayan, Black, Etc.

 Salt isn’t just for flavoring food, its also great for making magick.
 But why is salt so magical?
 Salt is a pure substance made in the earth or from the sea.
 Therefore it carries the very essence of the earth and water elements.
 For example, sea salt carries the water element’s properties, while Himalayan pink salt carries the earth’s.
-Whichever salt magick you choose to make, know that it will be effective.
-Witches have used salt magick for centuries.
+Keep in mind, the salt will take on the energy of its natural surroundings: so Hawaiian black salt will carry Hawaiian energy while Cyprus black salt will taste, feel and act differently because it carries Mediterranean energy.
+Whatever salt magick you choose to make, know that it will be effective.
+Moreover, witches have used salt magick for centuries.

 There are dozens of kinds of salts found worldwide, all of which contain their own unique magical properties.
 Here’s our top 10 favorite magical salts:

 Sea salt comes from the sea, as its name suggests.
 Therefore it carries the power of the sea and the water element.
 You can find sea salt at nearly any grocery store for an affordable price.
 Sea salt is purifying, protective, and great as an offering to sea spirits and deities.